If you stuck with a house that won’t sell what can you do?

 5. Rent to own or lease options

-Rent to own offers, or lease options, are a favorite way to attract buyers who are not sure that they want to be buyers.
+Rent to own offers, or property lease options, are a favourite way to attract buyers who are not sure that they want to be buyers.

 The ‘buyer’ rents or leases your home at an amount which is usually set to at least cover your mortgage.
 In effect the ‘buyer’ is baby sitting your mortgage.